- Consistent and easy-to-follow visual messages

-- The new signage provides consistent and easy-to-follow visual messages to make public transport easier for customers to use, particularly when changing modes and taking unfamiliar journeys
+- Make using public transport easier for customers, particularly when changing modes and taking unfamiliar journeys

 Transport for NSW is delivering a new integrated approach to wayfinding and signage for the NSW transport network.